-Anatomy and Physiology can only be learned through repetition.
 In order to fully understand and remember the material it is important for you to read the chapters before class and then to spend a certain amount of time reviewing the information each day.
 The more you review something the easier it is to learn and remember.
 You should plan on spending at the minimum, 2 hours of study for every hour of class/lab.
+This is a very fast paced class with a lot of information covered in a short period of time.
 Do not wait until the day before the exam to try to learn everything.